graysonarts/writing/poorimpulse/episode5.md

   "For fucks sake, Riley."

    "It's my fault, innit?"
 Victor pulls Kyle's attention away from Riley.
-"Right, no clue what they want of Issa, but we find the bird, she can lead us, yeah?"
+"Right, no clue what they want of Isa, but we find the bird, she can lead us, yeah?"

     Kyle nods and Riley lets out a whoop, "Got her."
 Riley pulls up an enlarged view of a woman with short cropped black hair wearing a black ball cap, pacing back and forth in front of the chopping block used to decapitate Henry the VIII's wives.
 "Running facerec."
 A few minutes pass as the progress bar on the screen fills up.
 A ding sounds out, "Matched.
 Cas-Caskiya-"